Festivals in Brighton timeline

 Brighton Festival - the biggest and boldest arts festival in the UK, Brighton Festival is a creative cornucopia of world-class art and entertainment.

-Brighton Fringe - running alongside the Brighton Festival, the Fringe is Brighton's answer to Edinburgh and offers the perfect complement of cabaret, comedy, classical concerts, club nights, theatre and exhibitions.
+Brighton Fringe - England’s largest arts festival and one of the biggest Fringe festivals in the world.
+Brighton Fringe is the city’s answer to Edinburgh and offers the perfect complement of cabaret, comedy, classical concerts, club nights, theatre, exhibitions and more from its vast programme.

-Artists Open Houses - taking place every May during the Brighton Festival, Brighton Artists Open Houses is the biggest free arts event in Britain, offering a fantastic opportunity to see artwork displayed in a domestic setting, as well as buy affordable work direct from local artists.
+Artists Open Houses - taking place every May Brighton Artists Open Houses is the biggest free arts event in Britain, offering a fantastic opportunity to see artwork displayed in a domestic setting, as well as buy affordable work direct from local artists.

 HOUSE - the sister festival to Artists Open Houses is a contemporary and visual arts event exploring the theme of art and the domestic space.